Five Ways to Use Product Management Best Practices

 One of the earliest product management phrases I learned was “Nihito” – Nothing Important Happens In The Office.
 While we might need to update that to say “home office”, the concept is still valid.
 It’s product management best practice to look outside of your own organization to learn about your market and understand the problems you should be solving.

 The best way to do this is by talking to your customers yourself, but you can also take advantage of the conversations your colleagues are having with their contacts, too.
 By bringing feedback into a single place, it’s easier to spot themes and identify the kinds of problems that rear their heads on a repeated basis.

-ProdPad’s customer feedback tools and integration capabilities allow you to collect feedback from all the disparate places they’re circulating and link them to the ideas you have in your backlog to help understand the most valuable ideas.
+ProdPad’s customer feedback tools and integration capabilities allow you to collect feedback from all the disparate places they’re circulating.
+It then allows you to link them to the ideas you have in your backlog to help understand the most valuable ones.
 Not only that, you’re able to engage your customers by involving them in testing the solutions they’ve asked for much earlier in the process, leading to better products and increased adoption rates.